 Approximately 15% of an average home’s wall space is comprised of windows, making them prime candidates for curb appeal enhancers and energy efficiency boosters.
 That said, it’s important to know what sets energy savvy windows apart from ordinary windows.
+Lets examine the anatomy of an energy efficient window.

 Your replacement windows contractor showcases the features of an energy-efficient window.